 WIN a training bursary from Dengie

-- a diet plan and weigh-in for their horse, with two further assessments throughout the year
+a diet plan and weigh-in, plus two further assessments

 Why feed fibre?

 Did you know that feeding fibre and oil can easily provide the same amount of energy as a cereal-based feed, but with significantly lower levels of sugar and starch?
 Cereals contain high levels of starch, which is broken down into sugar that can cause peaks and troughs in your horse’s energy levels, sometimes resulting in unpredictable behaviour.

 Dengie grows its own alfalfa and grass for inclusion in its range of high fibre feeds.
 Alfalfa is naturally low in sugar and starch, plus abundant in vitamins, minerals and quality protein that are essential for muscle development and repair.
 The pelleted and chopped fibre feeds provide more chew time, providing slow-release energy and promoting a healthy digestive system.